 Every student in the public health and environmental studies department will complete at least one internship during their undergraduate studies.
-Those pursuing a minor in Environment, Society and Culture or in Environmental Studies have the option to complete an internship as part of there coursework.
+Those pursuing a minor in Environment, Society and Culture or in Environmental Studies have the option to complete an internship as part of their coursework.
 These internships are a great opportunity for you to gain real world experience and discover areas of interest.

 Whether you are conducting environmental training activities, assisting with household hazardous waste removal, or collecting and evaluating water samples in pools – you are bound to have a unique learning experience.
 Discuss all internships opportunities available to you with a member of public health and environmental studies faculty.